 As a manager, you can apply emotional intelligence to achieve self-awareness, objectivity and equality, all in the name of improving results, workplace culture and employee fulfilment.

-Goleman breaks down EQ into five components:
+Goleman breaks down EI into five components:

 #5.
 Social skills

 The five components of emotional intelligence in the workplace